 How a decision is reached

-A PIP case manager will review all the information available and make a decision on your claim.
+A PIP or ADP case manager will review all the information available and make a decision on your claim.
 They will write to you to explain how the decision was made.

-If you qualify for PIP, you’ll be told how much you’ll get and when you’ll be paid.
+If you qualify for PIP or ADP, you’ll be told how much you’ll get and when you’ll be paid.

-You will also be told when your PIP will be reviewed so that you continue to get the right support.
+You will also be told when your benefit will be reviewed so that you continue to get the right support.

 If you disagree with the decision